 - In the Rule Name field, provide a name for the rule.
 For example, for a rule that truncates all SSL from the source port, type SSL Truncate.

 - In the Condition field, build the rule condition that triggers an action when matched.
-You can type directly in the field or build the condition in this field using meta from the window actions.
-As you build the rule definition, NetWitness Suite displays syntax errors and warnings.
+You can type directly in the field or build the condition in this field using meta values from the window actions.
+As you build the rule definition, NetWitness Platform displays syntax errors and warnings.
 For example, to truncate all SSL from the source port, tcp.srcport=443.

 All string literals and time stamps must be quoted.
 Do not quote number values and IP addresses.
 Configure Decoder Rules provides additional details.
-Supported Meta Keys in Network Rule Conditions describes the meta keys that NetWitness Suite supports for use in network rule conditions.
+Supported Meta Keys in Network Rule Conditions describes the meta keys that NetWitness Platform supports for use in network rule conditions.

 - If you want rule evaluation to end with this rule, select the Stop Rule Processing checkbox.